stargt/android-delegationadapter/README.md

 ```

 ## Kotlin Sample
-No Kotlin specific build provided currently but it can be used liked this:
+Although Kotlin specific build is not provided for now, you can use it like this:
 ```groovy
 val animalAdapter = ListItemDelegationAdapter<DisplayableItem>().apply {